navatharaagi/AWS-Developer-Tools/README.md

 $aws codecommit get-repository --repository-name CLI-Repo /*to get one repo
 $aws codecommit batch-get-repositories --repository-name <Repo1> <Repo2> /*to get one json formatted info of two or more repos
 $aws codecommit update-repository-name --old-name CLIRepo --new-name newReponame     /*to change repo name, can check it out by ‘list-repos’ cmnd
-$aws codecommit  update-repository-description  - -repository-name  CLIRepo
+$aws codecommit update-repository-description --repository-name CLIRepo
-- -repository-description “update description"     /*to change repo description can check it out by ‘get-repo’ command
+--repository-description “update description"     /*to change repo description can check it out by ‘get-repo’ command
-$aws codecommit  delete-repository  - -repository-name CLI-Repo  /*to del repo
+$aws codecommit delete-repository --repository-name CLI-Repo  /*to del repo